-Teens susceptible to hepatitis B infection despite vaccination as infantsJanuary 8th, 2013 in Diseases, Conditions, Syndromes /
+Teens susceptible to hepatitis B infection despite vaccination as infantsJanuary 8, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 New research reveals that a significant number of adolescents lose their protection from hepatitis B virus (HBV) infection, despite having received a complete vaccination series as infants.
 Results in the January 2013 issue of Hepatology, a journal published by Wiley on behalf of the American Association for the Study of Liver Diseases, suggest teens with high-risk mothers (those positive for HBeAg) and teens whose immune system fails to remember a previous viral exposure (immunological memory) are behind HBV reinfection.

 Infection with HBV is a major global health concern even with the success of universal vaccination against the virus in infants.
 The World Health Organization (WHO) estimates two billion individuals worldwide have HBV infection, with 360 million chronic carriers of the hepatitis B surface antigen (HBsAg).
 In the U.S., the Centers for Disease Control and Prevention (CDC) state that up to 1.4 million Americans are living with chronic HBV.

 In Taiwan, where the present study was conducted, mother-to-child transmission (vertical transmission) is responsible for much of the HBV cases in that country.
 In fact, Taiwan has long been an endemic area with an HBV infection rate of 95% and HBsAg carrier rate that is found in up to 20% of the general population.
 To combat this major health burden, Taiwan launched the world's first universal vaccination program in 1984, vaccinating newborns of infectious mothers then expanding to all newborns in 1986.